Ball Homes - Ball Home Realty

 I want the bathroom mold remediated.
 I want the drywall and tiles, door and trim all removed.
 I want a professional plumber not affiliated with ball homes to assess what is causing the leak.
 I want the room then painted, and tiles replaced.
 I want the toilet caulked when it is replaced.
 I do not want to be charged for any of this.
 I want the rent for this month returned to us.
 I want the upper management of the company to be aware of the poor customer service their employees are giving, and I want some kind of admission that there is indeed a mold problem.
 Margie John denied it even when I held the mold covered board under a light and showed her.
 She denied the mold being present to my face because she was filming me without my permission.
 I could tell the way she was aiming her phone at me.
 She then lied to her attorney because he denies there is any mold or fault on the part of Ball Homes in the warning letter to my son.
 I want this review posted to the BBB site so other customers can be aware that this kind of activity is going on, so they will be encouraged to come forward and stand up for their rights as consumers.

-Preferred solution: Fix the bathroom.
-It's a one day job to remove all of the tile, drywall, and fix the pipes, reinstall tile, drywall, and vanity and paint.
-No mold smell left after the job is done.
-First months rent refunded.
-No charges for doing the job..
+This person wrote the review because of poor customer service at Ball Homes and attached photo s.
+Reviewer claimed that he or she lost $800 and wants Ball Homes to "fix the bathroom. it's a one day job to remove all of the tile, drywall, and fix the pipes, reinstall tile, drywall, and vanity and paint. no mold smell left after the job is done. first months rent refunded. no charges for doing the job".